What future for orchids ?

 Registration to the one-day ‘New trends in Orchid Cultivation’ meeting, Friday 23rd March

-After sending your request, you will receive an e-mail inviting you to pay the amount of your registration.
+After sending your request, you will receive a confirmation e-mail.

 Tiiu KULL, PhD (1997, University of Tartu).
 Head of the Department of Botany in the Institute of Agricultural and Environmental Sciences, Estonian University of Life Sciences, professor since 2007.
 Main study areas are population biology of rare plant species, especially orchids.
 In addition to orchid population biology her research interests include reproductive biology and distribution of vascular plants and the biodiversity conservation.
 Prof. Kull has also participated in the compilation of the Flora of the Baltic Countries, Red Data books and the Atlas and Key-Books of Estonian plants.
 She has published more than 50 papers and three books, edited several publications, Orchid Biology: Reviews and Perspectives VIII, IX, X included.
 She is an editor of the Proceedings of Estonian Academy of Sciences and currently leader of several research projects, e.g.: (1) Non-additive impact of border-richness to biota (2) Moth pollinators in semi-natural grasslands (3) Establishment and management of long-term biodiversity experiments (4) Natue tourism impacts on natural communities.
 T.Kull has been active in several EU projects EU-wide monitoring methods and systems of surveillance for species and habitats of Community interest (EuMon), and European Platform for Biodiversity, An innovative tool for improving the competitiveness of community based tourism (Comcot), etc. In 2004 the team lead by her organized the 3rd international workshop on orchid biology and conservation in Haapsalu, Estonia.
 Prof. Kull has lead or co-lead Estonian Orchid Protection Club for more than 25 years.